infosabbir/infosabbir/README.md

 ## 👨‍💻 About Me

-I build **beautiful, fast, and scalable mobile applications** using Flutter.
+I am a passionate **Software Quality Assurance (SQA) Engineer** with a strong foundational background in Computer Science and software development.
+With hands-on experience building mobile applications, I bring a unique "developer’s mindset" to testing—allowing me to write precise test cases, track bugs down to the code level, and effectively bridge the gap between QA and development teams.

-I enjoy transforming ideas into real-world apps and continuously improving my skills in **Dart, Firebase, and clean architecture**.
+I focus on ensuring software reliability, performance, and seamless user experiences through rigorous manual and automated testing.

-💼 **Open to Flutter Internship / Junior Developer roles**
+💼 **Open to SQA Internship / Junior SQA Engineer roles**

 ---